regular-life/dotfiles2/README.md

 # Dotfiles2 (WIP)

-These (shoud) work for Arch Linux and Void Linux
+These (should) work for Arch Linux and Void Linux

+## TODO
+1. setup network
+2. add sudo user